-A variety of drivers may be used; however, electric motors are most common.
-For the purposes of this manual, all types of drivers can be grouped into two categories.
+A variety of drivers may be used however electric motors are most common.
+For the purposes of this manual, drivers can be grouped into two categories:

-b) Solid shaft drivers: The rotor shaft is solid and projects below the driver-mounting base.
-This type driver requires an adjustable coupling for connecting to the pump.
+- Hollow shaft drivers: where the head shaft extends through a tube in the center of the rotor and is connected to the driver by a clutch assembly at the top of the driver.
+(Typically not used in VTPs with thrust bearing assembly.) - Solid shaft drivers: where the rotor shaft is solid and projects below the driver-mounting base.
+This type of driver requires a coupling for connecting to the pump.

-3.3.2 Discharge Head Assembly
+3.3.2 Discharge head assembly